appsynergica/stack-synergy-cli/packages/graphqlizer/README.md

  -  "isToAddClassValidatorDecorators":  A boolean for whether to add class validator options or not,
   - "isToAddNestJSGraphQLDecorators": A boolean of whether to add nestjs graphql decorators or not,
-  -"isToAddTypeOrmDecorators": A boolean of whether to add typeorm decorators or not
+  -"isToAddTypeOrmDecorators": A boolean of whether to add typeorm decorators or not -"isToUsePrimitiveScalarForID" : A boolean of whether to use String or Int as the Graphql Scalar type instead of ID.
+This option is only applicable when the "isToAddNestJSGraphQLDecorators" option is set to true.
+Note: "isToUsePrimitiveScalarForID" is an optional key in the Entity Generation Option json object.